Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 LISP-STAT allows the construction of nonlinear, normal regression models.
 The present implementation is experimental.
-The definitions needed for nonlinear regression are in the file `nonlin.lsp` on the distribution disk.
+The definitions needed for nonlinear regression are in the file `nonlin.lisp` on the distribution disk.
 This file is not loaded automatically at start up;
 you should load it now, using the **Load** item on the **File** menu or the `load` command, to carry out the calculations in this section.